phate24/treehouseOS/README.md

 Today's young generations are living in civilized cages when what they need is a **treehouse**.

 We don't deny the world we live in.
 Technology is here and it can be a beautiful thing.
-Our mission is to build a strong generation that revolves around three key personas:
+Our mission is to build a strong generation that revolves around three key `personas`:

 `Explorer` - fostering curiosity about the world and respect for nature